iolanta-tech/nanopub-py/README.md

 ## License

-nanopub-java is free software under the Apache License.
+nanopub-py is free software under the Apache License.
 See [LICENSE](LICENSE).

 ## Copyright